Hotmoka/hotmoka/io-hotmoka-tutorial/src/main/md/Tutorial.md

 > ```
 >
 > The result would be the same, since both are views of the same node object.
-> Moreover, note that we have initialized the node inside the try-with-resource,
+> Moreover, note that we have initialized the node inside the try-with-resources,
 > before publishing the service as the last of the three resources.
 > This ensures that the node, when published, is already initialized.
 > In principle, publishing an uninitialized node, as done previously, exposes
 > to the risk that somebody else might initialize the node, hence taking its control
 > since he will set the keys of the gamete.

-If you re-run class `Publisher` and retry the `moka info` command, you should see the manifest of the now initialized node on the screen.
+If you re-run class `Publisher` and retry the `moka nodes manifest show` command, you should see the manifest of the now initialized node on the screen.

 > A Hotmoka node, once published, can be accessed by many